ArtemisArcadia/yt-react-app/README.md

-This app will include components that will take a users' search term, and display a video using YTs API; as well as video suggestions in a list, to the side of the video.
+# This is a YouTube app made in React.js:

-tl:dr : A YouTube app in React
+View a demonstration of this app at : https://osmanabdulmoomin.github.io/reactube/